-For making wealth in stock markets, knowing when to sell a stock is equally important as knowing when to buy a stock.
+For making wealth in stock markets, knowing when to sell stocks is equally important as knowing when to buy stocks.
 The investor should not end up selling those stocks early, which go on to make millions for their shareholders.
 At the same time, the investor should not keep on holding a stock even when it shows the signs of deteriorating business situation.
-Therefore, deciding when to sell a stock becomes a trickier decision than buying it.
+Therefore, deciding when to sell stocks becomes a trickier decision than buying them.

-Until now, we have covered the steps to identify fundamentally good stocks for buying in the portfolio, in detail on www.drvijaymalik.com.
+Until now, we have covered the steps to identify fundamentally good stocks for buying in the portfolio, in detail on our website.
 An investor may read about these steps in the article:

 The current article aims to help the investor in taking the sell decision about a stock.

 I believe that an investor should invest in stocks with a long-term perspective.
 The targeted time horizon should not be in months or years but in decades.
 Legendary investor, Warren Buffett also advised the same to investors in his 2014 letter:

 “Since I know of no way to reliably predict market movements, I recommend that you purchase Berkshire shares only if you expect to hold them for at least five years.
 Those who seek short-term profits should look elsewhere.”

 “For the great majority of investors, however, who can – and should – invest with a multi-decade horizon, quotational declines are unimportant.”

 Holding a stock for decades is essential; however, the investor needs to make sure that she is holding only good stocks for these decades.
 Therefore, monitoring the stocks in the portfolio and taking the sell decision at the appropriate time becomes essential.
 Otherwise, the investor would find her limited capital stuck in suboptimal businesses, which exposes her to opportunity cost.
 Opportunity cost means that instead of keeping money in poorly performing companies; she could have invested her money in stocks of good performing companies and earned higher returns.

 Myths around When to Sell Stocks